 I am an Initiatic Art Therapist and currently in my final year of study towards a Diploma of Sensorimotor Art Therapy, including Work at the Clay Field®.

-I am a Somatic Experiencing (SE) Trauma Therapist – Advanced Level.
+I am a Somatic Experiencing Practitioner in Training – Advanced Level.

 I have completed 6 Levels of Whole Body Focusing (WBF) training with Glenn Fleisch and am currently training with Kevin McEvenue, the founder of Whole Body Focusing.